idlweb/learn_odoo/README.md

-# learn & work odoo
+# learn & work with odoo
 Participatory and shared design hypotheses.